 1. The returns problem

 Fashion has the highest return rate in ecommerce.
-Widely reported industry figures put apparel returns at roughly 24–40% of orders, rising further in categories like occasionwear and where shoppers "bracket" — buying multiple sizes intending to send most back.
-Each return is expensive: once logistics, handling, inspection and markdown or write-off are counted, the cost to process a single returned order is commonly estimated at £17–£21 (around $20–30).
+The National Retail Federation's 2025 returns report put online apparel returns at an all-time high of 24.4%, with other industry benchmarks (Richpanel, Eightx) placing the wider apparel range at 20–40% of orders depending on category — rising further in occasionwear and wherever shoppers "bracket," buying multiple sizes intending to send most back.
+Each return is expensive: once reverse shipping, restocking labour, inspection and markdown are counted, 2026 benchmarks put the fully-loaded cost to process a single apparel return at roughly $25–35 (around £20–28) per item.

 The cause is concentrated and addressable.
-Across industry studies, fit and size account for roughly two-thirds (~67%) of fashion returns — the shopper simply could not tell how the garment would fit before it arrived.
+Across industry studies, fit and size account for roughly half to two-thirds of apparel returns — commonly cited between 52% and 67% depending on the source and category — the shopper simply could not tell how the garment would fit before it arrived.
 Returns are also an environmental cost: processing, transport and the share of returned goods that never re-sell carry a meaningful carbon and landfill footprint.

 2. What virtual try-on changes

 Virtual try-on attacks the exact uncertainty that drives both lost sales and returns: "how will this look and fit on me?"
-The reported effects are consistent in direction and large in magnitude:
+Reported effects vary by source and are not independently audited at category level, but are consistent in direction:

-- Confidence: surveys routinely find the large majority of shoppers (commonly cited around 98%) say seeing a product on a body helped their decision.
+- Confidence: shopper surveys on fit-visualisation tools consistently find a large majority say seeing a product on a body helped their purchase decision.

-- Engagement: try-on lifts time on the product page and intent to purchase.
+- Engagement: try-on tools are reported to lift time on the product page and intent to purchase.

 3. The variable that decides everything: output quality